 "My duty as mayor of Montreal is making sure I am working for all Montrealers," said Coderre.
 "And I am there to make sure they feel safe and that they are safe."

-But during the Wednesday hearing, the SPCA argued that the law was vague in its definition of pit bull dogs, was discriminatory against dogs that weren't dangerous, and could result in the euthanization of hundreds of healthy and well-mannered dogs.
+But the SPCA argued that the law was vague in its definition of pit bull dogs, was discriminatory against dogs that weren't dangerous, and could result in the euthanization of hundreds of healthy and well-mannered dogs.
 Justice Gouin said several aspects of the law were troubling, including the overly broad definition of "pit bull-type dogs."

-The temporary suspension will remain in effect until the SPCA can launch its full legal appeal.
-The process could take several months.
+The temporary suspension was to remain in effect until the SPCA could launch its full legal appeal.

-"The fight is far from being over, but we are very pleased with this first victory," the Montreal SPCA said in a statement.
+"The fight is far from being over, but we are very pleased with this first victory," the Montreal SPCA said in a statement at the time.
 "We are particularly delighted to be able to continue finding adoptive homes for all of our healthy and behaviorally sound dogs, regardless of their physical appearance."